U.S. Department of State Seal

 2. Apply to USCIS to be Found Suitable and Eligible to Adopt

-3. Apply to the Kyrgyz Authorities to Adopt and Be Matched with a Child
+3. Apply to the Kyrgyz Republic’s Authorities to Adopt, and be Matched with a Child

 Submit Your Dossier to the Central Authority

-After USCIS determines that you are suitable and eligible to adopt and approves the Form I-800A application, your adoption service provider will provide your approval notice, home study, and any other required information to the MoSD in the Kyrgyz Republic as part of your adoption application.
-The MoSD will review your application to determine whether you are also suitable and eligible to adopt under the Kyrgyz Republic’s law.
+After USCIS determines that you are suitable and eligible to adopt and approves the Form I-800A application, your adoption service provider will provide your approval notice, home study, and any other required information to the adoption authority in the Kyrgyz Republic as part of your adoption application.
+The Kyrgyz Republic’s adoption authority will review your application to determine whether you are also suitable and eligible to adopt under the Kyrgyz Republic’s law.

 Receive a Referral for a Child from the Central Authority

-If both the United States and the Kyrgyz Republic determine that you are suitable and eligible to adopt, and the MoSD has determined that a child is eligible for adoption and that intercountry adoption is in that child’s best interests, the MoSD may provide you with a referral for a child.
+If both the United States and the Kyrgyz Republic determine that you are suitable and eligible to adopt, and the Kyrgyz Republic’s Central Authority for Convention adoptions has determined that a child is eligible for adoption and that intercountry adoption is in that child’s best interests, the Central Authority for Convention adoptions in the Kyrgyz Republic may provide you with a referral.
 The referral is a proposed match between you and a specific child based on a review of your dossier and the needs of the child.
-MoSD in the Kyrgyz Republic will provide a background study and other information, if available, about the child to help you decide whether to accept the referral or not.
-We encourage families to consult with a medical professional and their adoption service provider to understand the needs of the specific child but family must decide for itself whether or not it will be able to meet the needs of, and provide a permanent home for, a specific child and must conform to the recommendations in the home study submitted to USCIS for the number of children and capacity to deal with any special needs of an adoptive child.
+The adoption authority in the Kyrgyz Republic will provide a background study and other information, if available, about the child to help you decide whether to accept the referral.
+We encourage families to consider consulting with a medical professional and their adoption service provider to understand the needs of the specific child, but you must decide for yourself whether you will be able to meet the needs of and provide a permanent home for a specific child.
+You must also adhere to the USCIS suitability determination with respect to the number of children and capacity to deal with any special needs of an adoptive child.
 Learn more about Health Considerations.
-If you accept the referral, the adoption service provider communicates that to the MoSD.
+If you accept the referral, the adoption service provider communicates that to the Central Authority in the Kyrgyz Republic.
 Learn more about this critical decision.

 4. Apply to USCIS for the Child to be Found Provisionally Eligible for Immigration to the United States as a Convention Adoptee and Receive U.S. Agreement to Proceed with the Adoption